Dr Chloe Duckworth

 - Email: firstname.lastname@example.org

 - Telephone: 0191 208 7979

-My research on the archaeology of Islamic Spain includes an active programme of fieldwork, with opportunities to excavate at the UNESCO World Heritage Site of the Alhambra, in Granada, Spain.
-This year's students found themselves featuring in the local and national news in Spain.
+My research on the archaeology of medieval Spain includes an active programme of fieldwork, with opportunities to excavate at the UNESCO World Heritage Site of the Alhambra, in Granada, Spain and to survey the buried city of Madinat al-Zahra, Cordoba.
+Students have found themselves featuring on the front pages of Spanish newspapers.

-Archaeological science (otherwise known as archaeometry) is often seen as a 'black box', out of which emerge un-questionable FACTS!
+Archaeological science is often seen as a 'black box', out of which emerge un-questionable FACTS!
 In reality, it involves as much interpretation and human error as other areas of archaeology.

-I do not see this as a constraint; on the contrary, it is part of what makes our discipline so interesting and varied.
-In my teaching I aim to enable access to scientific research in a critical manner, empowering students to re-interpret and critically assess scientific publications, rather than simply taking them at face value.
+My students learn to critically analyse scientific papers, empowering them to re-interpret and critically assess these, rather than simply taking them at face value.
 Even with a minimal toolkit, people of all backgrounds (science, arts, humanities) can access these issues and take them forward ... a skill which is equally useful when reading newspaper articles in everyday life, or making a choice of which product to buy.